fbpx

 Celebrate Mardi Gras like you never have before!

-Colorful costumes, horses and good Cajun music are the ingredients for the Allen Parish Mardi Gras.
-From traditional to contemporary, we have a parade for everyone.
-On Fat Tuesday our local crews trail ride through the community.
-After each crew has its trail ride, all gather to share in the community gumbo and dance.
+Colorful costumes, horses and good Cajun music are the ingredients for the Allen Parish Courir de Mardi Gras.
+On Fat Tuesday there is a trail ride through the community.
+After the trail ride, all gather to share in the community gumbo and then it’s time for the dance!
+Step into Cajun Country and experience a real Courir de Mardi Gras!

 This is the location of the lunch stop for the Mardi Gras riders.
-It’s sure to be entertaining and beguiling!
+It’s sure to be entertaining and an unforgettable experience! <click for address>

 After the Mardi Gras parade leaves, make your way to Oberlin Main Street.
 Here the Mardi Gras riders dismount their horses and walk, dance and parade down Mainstreet giving you the perfect opportunity for pictures, dancing and a whole lot of laughing!